NVIDIA (NASDAQ:NVDA) Releases Earnings Results, Beats Estimates By $0.10 EPS

-NVIDIA (NASDAQ:NVDA) posted its earnings results on Tuesday.
-The computer hardware maker reported $1.32 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.22 by $0.10, MarketWatch Earnings reports.
-NVIDIA had a net margin of 33.81% and a return on equity of 41.79%.
-The company had revenue of $7.64 billion during the quarter, compared to analysts’ expectations of $7.43 billion.
-During the same quarter in the previous year, the company posted $0.64 earnings per share.
-NVIDIA’s quarterly revenue was up 52.8% compared to the same quarter last year.
+NVIDIA (NASDAQ:NVDA) announced its quarterly earnings data on Tuesday.
+The computer hardware maker reported $1.32 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.22 by $0.10, MarketWatch Earnings reports.
+NVIDIA had a return on equity of 41.79% and a net margin of 33.81%.
+The firm had revenue of $7.64 billion for the quarter, compared to analysts’ expectations of $7.43 billion.
+During the same period last year, the firm earned $0.64 earnings per share.
+The company’s revenue for the quarter was up 52.8% compared to the same quarter last year.

-In other NVIDIA news, Director Harvey C. Jones sold 41,484 shares of the business’s stock in a transaction that occurred on Thursday, December 16th.
-The stock was sold at an average price of $311.50, for a total value of $12,922,266.00.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, Director John Dabiri sold 247 shares of the business’s stock in a transaction that occurred on Monday, December 13th.
-The shares were sold at an average price of $302.05, for a total value of $74,606.35.
-The disclosure for this sale can be found here.
-Insiders have sold 990,012 shares of company stock valued at $312,681,810 in the last three months.
-4.23% of the stock is owned by insiders.
+A number of research analysts have recently issued reports on the company.
+Susquehanna raised their price objective on NVIDIA from $250.00 to $360.00 and gave the company a “positive” rating in a research note on Thursday, November 11th.
+Craig Hallum raised their target price on NVIDIA from $220.00 to $350.00 and gave the stock a “buy” rating in a research note on Thursday, November 18th.
+Susquehanna Bancshares raised their target price on NVIDIA from $250.00 to $360.00 and gave the stock a “positive” rating in a research note on Thursday, November 11th.
+Mizuho raised their target price on NVIDIA from $335.00 to $345.00 and gave the stock a “buy” rating in a research note on Thursday.
+Finally, UBS Group raised their target price on NVIDIA from $230.00 to $350.00 and gave the stock a “buy” rating in a research note on Monday, November 15th.
+Three investment analysts have rated the stock with a hold rating, twenty-seven have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat, NVIDIA presently has a consensus rating of “Buy” and an average price target of $329.43.

-NVDA has been the topic of a number of research analyst reports.
-JPMorgan Chase & Co. increased their price objective on shares of NVIDIA from $220.00 to $350.00 and gave the stock an “overweight” rating in a report on Thursday, November 18th.
-KeyCorp increased their price objective on shares of NVIDIA from $260.00 to $350.00 and gave the stock an “overweight” rating in a report on Thursday, November 18th.
-BMO Capital Markets increased their price objective on shares of NVIDIA from $250.00 to $375.00 in a report on Monday, November 22nd.
-Truist Financial dropped their target price on NVIDIA from $389.00 to $350.00 and set a “buy” rating for the company in a research report on Thursday, January 6th.
-Finally, Sanford C. Bernstein set a $360.00 target price on NVIDIA in a research report on Thursday, November 18th.
-Three investment analysts have rated the stock with a hold rating, twenty-seven have assigned a buy rating and one has assigned a strong buy rating to the stock.
-Based on data from MarketBeat.com, the company presently has an average rating of “Buy” and an average price target of $329.43.
+A number of large investors have recently bought and sold shares of the business.
+Bank of New York Mellon Corp grew its position in NVIDIA by 294.8% in the 3rd quarter.
+Bank of New York Mellon Corp now owns 24,476,208 shares of the computer hardware maker’s stock worth $5,070,488,000 after purchasing an additional 18,277,063 shares during the period.
+American International Group Inc. grew its position in NVIDIA by 296.1% in the 3rd quarter.
+American International Group Inc. now owns 966,474 shares of the computer hardware maker’s stock worth $200,215,000 after purchasing an additional 722,447 shares during the period.
+Comerica Bank grew its position in NVIDIA by 216.3% in the 3rd quarter.
+Comerica Bank now owns 394,364 shares of the computer hardware maker’s stock worth $89,623,000 after purchasing an additional 269,693 shares during the period.
+Flagship Harbor Advisors LLC grew its position in NVIDIA by 324.2% in the 4th quarter.
+Flagship Harbor Advisors LLC now owns 42,072 shares of the computer hardware maker’s stock worth $12,374,000 after purchasing an additional 32,155 shares during the period.
+Finally, Keudell Morrison Wealth Management grew its position in NVIDIA by 305.2% in the 3rd quarter.
+Keudell Morrison Wealth Management now owns 2,273 shares of the computer hardware maker’s stock worth $471,000 after purchasing an additional 1,712 shares during the period.
+63.70% of the stock is owned by institutional investors and hedge funds.

 About NVIDIA